Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

 \subsection{Problem Decomposition}

-The sequence-mapping problem in NRG can be transformed into two independent sub-learning problems, and detailed as follows: 1) \textit{Target word selection}, in which a query is summarized and translated into responses' semantic space, and then a set of target words is selected to represent the meaning; 2) \textit{Word ordering} that is performed to generate a grammatical coherent reply based on the candidate word set~\cite{DBLP:journals/iclr/VinyalsBK15}.
-The word selection and ordering of the target sequence are jointly learned by maximizing the instances in the training set, which can also be reflected in the model's loss function with two factored phases:
+The sequence-mapping problem in NRG can be decomposed into two independent sub-learning problems: 1) \textit{Target word selection}, in which a query is summarized and transformed into the semantic space of responses, and then a set of target words is selected to represent the meaning; 2) \textit{Word ordering}, in which a grammatical coherent reply is generated based on the candidate word set~\cite{DBLP:journals/iclr/VinyalsBK15}.
+The word selection and ordering of the target sequence are jointly learned which can also be reflected in the model's loss function by two possible factored phases:

-where $x$ stands for the given source query and $y$ is the corresponding response with $n$ words.
-Besides, $\mathcal{S}(y)=\{w_1,\cdots,w_n|w_i\in y,i\in[1,n]\}$ represents all of the predicted words without sequential order, so $p(\mathcal{S}(y)|x)$ is referred as the probability of the unordered set, or the probability of the \textit{target word selection}.
+where $x$ stands for the given query and $y$ is the corresponding response with $n$ words.
+Besides, $\mathcal{S}(y)=\{w_1,\cdots,w_n|w_i\in y,i\in[1,n]\}$ represents all predicted words without sequential order, so $p(\mathcal{S}(y)|x)$ is referred as the probability of the \textit{target word selection}.
 Meanwhile, $p(y|\mathcal{S}(y),x)$ indicates the probability of \textit{word ordering} given this group of possible words.
-Thus, the objective can be rewritten from maximizing the probability of the ground truth response $y$ under query $x$ to maximizing these two joint probabilities simultaneously.
+Thus, the objective can be redescribed from maximizing the probability of the ground truth response $y$ under query $x$ to maximizing these two joint probabilities simultaneously.

+It should be noted that, actually, the decomposition performed in Equation~\ref{equ:bayes} is widely used in the natural language generation related tasks, especially in the statistical machine translation~\cite{och2002discriminative}, neural machine translation~\cite{weng2017neural}, as well as previous NRG related works~\cite{wu2018neural}.
+Indeed, this decomposition is not about the training procedure of the seq2seq models.
+Moreover, from the perspective of probability theory, any event $z$ (either latent or explicit) could be involved to replace $\mathcal{S}(y)$.
+In this paper, we assign the set of words of response as the event $z$ to perform the analysis.
+The result of the analysis also holds for $-\log p(y|x)$ and its decomposition with any other forms of $z$.

-After the above interpretation, we will further discuss the impact of the implicative constriction from two separated probabilities in Eq.~\ref{equ:bayes}, which makes models fail to learn conversational patterns.
+On this basis, we will further discuss the impact of the implicative constriction from two separated probabilities in Eq.~\ref{equ:bayes}, which results in the potential failure of models in learning conversational patterns.